hbctraining/publication_perfect/lessons/ggplot2_syntax.md

 ## Data Visualization with `ggplot2`

-When we are working with large sets of numbers it can be useful to display that information graphically to gain more insight.
-In this lesson we will be plotting with the popular Bioconductor package [`ggplot2`](http://docs.ggplot2.org/).
+When we are working with large datasets it can be useful to display the data graphically to gain more insight.
+In this lesson we will be introducing the syntax for the popular Bioconductor package [`ggplot2`](http://docs.ggplot2.org/).
 Let's load the library for `tidyverse`, which is a suite of packages that include `ggplot2` for visualization, as well as some useful packages for wrangling (`dplyr`), parsing (`stringr`) and tidying (`tidyr`) data.

 ```r
 # Load the Tidyverse suite of packages